Archive | August, 2010

 Selektiert auf einer Gutmenschrampe

-Überlebte nur die Glühsparlampe
+Überlebte nur die Glühsparlampe!

 Schwieriger Werdegang eines Schwachkopfes, der nach Erstellung des Gitterstäbe-Blueses von der Anstaltsleitung trotzdem keine bessere Prognose ausgestellt bekam.